 (ii) Share based payments represents the non-cash expense attributable to the relevant options held by each Director.
-For further details on the fair value calculation of these amounts, refer to note 15.
+For further details on share based payments refer to note 15.

 Transactions with key management comprising Directors and other senior management

 Key management personnel comprise the Board of Directors and senior management.
 The remuneration of key management personnel was as follows: